See how our alumni and evangelizing, and engaging the culture

 Saint Benedict Press has released Credo, a groundbreaking RCIA video program that carefully teaches catechumens the key tenets of the Faith.
 The accompanying guide book walks candidates through the course, introduces them to the treasures of the Catholic faith, and is a valuable reference during their formation and beyond.
 Faculty and alumni authors and contributors include Fr.
 Thomas Joseph White, O.P., Fr.
 Raymund Snyder, O.P., Fr.
 Gregory Pine, O.P., Fr.
 Dominic Legge, O.P., and Fr.
 Aquinas Guilbeau, O.P.

-Catholic Answers Press has announced a partnership with Dr. Dawn Eden Goldstein (MA ‘10, STB ‘13, STL ‘14) to publish her conversion memoir; her new book is due in print this time next year.
+Catholic Answers Press has announced a partnership with Dr. Dawn Eden Goldstein (MA ‘10, STB ‘13, STL ‘14) to publish her conversion memoir; her new book is due in print in 2019.
 Dr. Goldstein was also recently quoted in a Washington Post news analysis on “the changing shape of sex scandals.”
 She recently interview the members of the band They Might Be Giants for Angelus, the weekly magazine of the Archdiocese of Los Angeles.

 Following the resignation, for health reasons, of Archbishop Stefan Soroka of the Ukrainian Archeparchy of Philadelphia, Most Rev. Andriy Rabiy (MDiv ’02), Auxiliary Bishop of the Archeparchy, was named its apostolic administrator.